-Part 1 Information which should be provided in an Initial Pollution Report A Classification and Category of Report: (1) Doubtful (2) Probable (3) Confirmed В DATE and TIME pollution observed/reported and identity of observer/reporter С POSITION and EXTENT of pollution (If possible, state range and bearing from some prominent landmark or Decca position and estimated amount of pollution, eg, size of polluted area; number of tonnes of oil spilled; or number of containers, drums etc lost.
-When appropriate, give position of observer relative to pollution) D TIDE and WIND speed and direction E WEATHER conditions and SEA state F CHARACTERISTICS of pollution (Give type of pollution, eg, oil, crude or otherwise; packaged or bulk chemicals; or garbage.
-For chemicals, give proper name or United Nations Number, if known.
-For all, give also appearance, eg, liquid; floating solid; liquid oil; semi-liquid sludge; tarry lumps; weathered oil; discolouration of sea; visible vapour; etc).
-G SOURCE and CAUSE of pollution if known (eg, from vessel or other undertaking.
+Part 1 Information which should be provided in an Initial Pollution Report А Classification and Category of Report: (1) Doubtful (2) Probable (3) Confirmed В DATE and TIME pollution observed/reported and identity of observer/reporter С POSITION and EXTENT of pollution (If possible, state range and bearing from some prominent landmark or Decca position and estimated amount of pollution, eg, size of polluted area; number of tonnes of oil spilled; or number of containers, drums etc lost.
+When appropriate, give position of observer relative to pollution) D TIDE and WIND speed and direction Е WEATHER conditions and SEA state F CHARACTERISTICS of pollution (Give type of pollution, eg, oil, crude or otherwise; packaged or bulk chemicals; or garbage.
+For

+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/05 HM F&T December 2023 Port of Dundee Oil Pollution Contingency Plan 2023 Date Revised Revised By Review Due December 2024

+R RESULTS of MATHEMATICAL MODELS Q RESULTS of SUPPLEMENTARY ENQUIRIES (eg, inspection by Surveyors, statements from ship's personnel etc, if applicable) Р RESULTS of PHOTOGRAPHIC analysis 0 RESULTS of SAMPLE analysis Pait 2 (This section may be disregarded when POLREPS are for UK internal distribution only.)
+Part 2 Supplementary Information to be provided later.
+N Any OTHER relevant information (eg, names of other witnesses, references to other instances of pollution pointing to source.)
+M NAMES of those informed other than addresses.
+L FORECAST of likely effect of pollution (eg, arrival on beach, with estimated timing) K REMEDIAL ACTION taken, or intended, to deal with the spillage J Whether PHOTOGRAPHS or SAMPLES have been taken and/or SAMPLES for analysis. Н VESSELS IN THE AREA (To be given if the polluter cannot be identified and the spill is considered to be of recent origin.) (eg, from vessel or other undertaking.
 If from vessel, say whether as a result of apparent deliberate discharge or a casualty.
 If the latter, give a brief description.
 Where possible, give name, type, size, nationality and Port of Registry of polluting vessel.
-If vessel is proceeding on its way, give course, speed and destination, if known.) Н VESSELS IN THE AREA (To be given if the polluter cannot be identified and the spill is considered to be of recent origin.)
-J Whether PHOTOGRAPHS or SAMPLES have been taken and/or SAMPLES for analysis. К REMEDIAL ACTION taken, or intended, to deal with the spillage L FORECAST of likely effect of pollution (eg, arrival on beach, with estimated timing) М NAMES of those informed other than addresses.
-N Any OTHER relevant information (eg, names of other witnesses, references to other instances of pollution pointing to source.)
-Part 2 Supplementary Information to be provided later.
-(This section may be disregarded when POLREPS are for UK internal distribution only.)
-0 RESULTS of SAMPLE analysis Р RESULTS of PHOTOGRAPHIC analysis Q RESULTS of SUPPLEMENTARY ENQUIRIES (eg, inspection by Surveyors, statements from ship's personnel etc, if applicable) R RESULTS of MATHEMATICAL MODELS
+If vessel is proceeding on its way, give course, speed and destination, if known.)
+G SOURCE and CAUSE of pollution if known chemicals, give proper name or United Nations Number, if known.
+For all, give also appearance, eg, liquid; floating solid; liquid oil; semi-liquid sludge; tarry lumps; weathered oil; discolouration of sea; visible vapour; etc).

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/05 HM F&T December 2023 Port of Dundee Oil Pollution Contingency Plan 2023 Date Revised Revised By Review Due December 2024